yrahul3910/video-sharing-site/README.md

 All database queries are separated into `db.js`.
 The server uses this to perform queries and get results. `express-session` is used for session management, along with JWTs.

-Mocha is used as the testing framework, along with Chai as the assertion library.
-Files used for running tests end in `.test.js`.
-The `server/testSetup.js` file is used so Mocha can understand the newer ES6 syntax (example: using `import`)

 ## Environment Variables
 The `.env` file should contain the following variables:
 * `SESSION_SECRET`: Ideally a random string, used by `express-session` for session management.